Overview

 Initialization

-We may scaffold the project with the create-next-app helper:
+We scaffold the project with create-next-app:

 npx create-next-app

-It prompts us to pick options such as:
+We pick options such as:

-• a linter
+• using a linter

-• Tailwind CSS
+• using Tailwind CSS

 File-based routing